cloudify-cosmo/docs.getcloudify.org/content/manager_webui/insights-widget.md

 1. Enter the details in the inputs/update-clouds.yaml file.

     The file structure is the same as the clouds section in inputs/local-blueprint-inputs.yaml.
 1. Run:

-    _cfy execution start -d <PATH-TO>/amqp-middleware-blueprints-master -p <PATH-TO>/amqp-middleware-blueprints-master/inputs/update-clouds.yaml add_cloud _
+    ```cfy execution start -d <PATH-TO>/amqp-middleware-blueprints-master -p <PATH-TO>/amqp-middleware-blueprints-master/inputs/update-clouds.yaml add_cloud```

 ### Removing Cloud Accounts

 To remove clouds from your account:

 1. Enter the details in the inputs/remove-clouds.yaml file.
     You must refer to the clouds by their title.

 1. Run:

-    _cfy execution start -d <PATH-TO>/amqp-middleware-blueprints -p  <PATH-TO>/inputs/update-clouds.yaml remove_cloud_
+    ```cfy execution start -d <PATH-TO>/amqp-middleware-blueprints -p  <PATH-TO>/inputs/update-clouds.yaml remove_cloud```

 ### Manager Restore

-Before you make a snapshot and restore your manager, you must run the "uninstall" workflow on the Insights deployment to teardown the service, and delete both the deployment and the blueprint.
+Before you make a snapshot and restore your manager, you must run the uninstall workflow on the Insights deployment to teardown the service, and delete both the deployment and the blueprint.
 Then, perform the snapshot creation, restore on the new manager, and reinstall the Insights service on the new manager.